obiwankenoobi/JS-for-humans/README.md

 If you notice any mistakes or inaccurate explanations - please make a PR so everyone can enjoy accurate information! :smile:

-## sources
-Much of the information is summary of the AMAZING books by [Kyle Simpson](https://github.com/getify) So for more information please visit his GH page.

 ## content
 * Javascript